drugis/addis-core/docs/design/index.md

 Several design decisions of the prototype were also carried over, such as implementing the backend using Java and the Spring framework and the frontend using AngularJS.
 Although the Core component developed during Releases 1-3 is not considered a prototype, the TrialVerse and ConceptMapper components are, and are expected to undergo a full rewrite.
 The first two releases were based on the relational database model, and a transition to the RDF data model was made in Release 3.

-### Preliminary design ###

-**TODO**

- * Semantic web / RDF for knowledge representation
-    - Flexible data modeling; relevant for "fuzzy" concepts like outcomes
-    - Use existing technology for matching and reasoning
-    - Use existing terminologies and ontologies to provide background knowledge
- * OAuth + ORCiD for authentication
- * Event sourcing
- * Git-like model for collaboration
- * Specialized UI for data entry and basic mapping of concepts
- * Generalized knowledge modelling UI for experts to create / upload higher level ontologies and complex mappings.

 ### Mockups ###